Sharp and quantitative estimates for the $p-$Torsion of convex sets: Introduction

 This leads to the following stability issue: if $\mathcal{F}_p(\Omega)$ is close to $c_p$, can we say that $\Omega$ is close in some sense to a cylinder?
 The following result gives us information on the nature of the geometry of $\Omega$: when \nobreak{$\mathcal{F}_p(\Omega)-c_p$} is sufficiently small, the set $\Omega$ is a thin domain, in the sense that the ratio $w_\Omega/{\rm diam}(\Omega)$ is small.

-The main novelty of the present paper consists indeed in the following quantitative results of the Polya estimates \eqref{pol} and the Polya type lower bound in \eqref{fgl} by means of suitable deficits.
+The main novelty of the present paper consists indeed in the following quantitative results of the P\'olya estimates \eqref{pol} and the P\'olya type lower bound in \eqref{fgl} by means of suitable deficits.
 For completeness, we recall some standard references about isoperimetric quantitative results, see for example \cite{fusco2008sharp, fusco2017stability, brasco_velichkov, brasco2017spectral, gavitone2020quantitative, paoli2020stability}.
-The main difference between these results and ours is that the equality in Polya's estimates is achieved asymptotically for a sequence of thinning cylinders.
-Hence, the proof of quantitative result must take into account that we do not have a minimum, as in the classical isoperimetric stability results. \begin{teorema} Let $\Omega$ be a bounded, open and convex set with non-empty interior of $\R^2$ and let $f\equiv 1$.
-Then,
+The main difference between these results and ours is that the equality in P\'olya's estimates is achieved asymptotically for a sequence of thinning cylinders.
+Hence, the proof of quantitative result must take into account that we do not have a minimum, as in the classical isoperimetric stability results.